Corrado Govoni

 Corrado Govoni (Tàmara, Copparo, 29 October 1884 – Lido dei Pini, 20 October 1965). was an Italian poet.
 His work dealt with modern urban representations, the states of memory, nostalgia, and longing, using an expressive and evocative style of writing.

 Biography

 Corrado Govoni was an Italian poet whose work emphasized "the minutiae of daily life".
 Prolific author, he can be considered as a member of both: the crepuscolari, or "twilight poets," and of the futurist movement.
 In Florence, as a young man, Govoni met the poet Giovanni Papini, who helped him to publish his first book of poems, Le fiale, in 1903, a volume "full of exotic images, difficult and rare rhymes, and unusual lexicon interspersed with archaic vocabulary".

+Govoni’s works, during his long literary career, exhibits characteristics of many different literary currents and styles: while his early poems exhibited a ‘liberty-symbolism’, later in his career their style shifts towards crepuscolarsimo and futurism.

 In 1944 he experienced the loss of his son, Aladino Govoni, killed by nazi-fascists.

 In 1950 Govoni won the Viareggio Prize for poetry.